 People can report a Serious Concern by:

-- letter, email or telephone to the Chairperson of Fidelity Life's Audit & Risk Committee;
+- letter, email or telephone to Fidelity Life's Head of People and Performance.

-- letter, email or telephone to Fidelity Life's Head of People and Performance;
+- letter, email or telephone to Fidelity Life's Chief Executive Officer.

-- letter, email or telephone to Fidelity Life's Chief Risk Officer; or
+- letter, email or telephone to Fidelity Life's Chief Risk Officer or

 People may also make a report anonymously.
 People can also report a Serious Wrongdoing to an Appropriate Authority.

-- the information is about a Serious Wrongdoing in or by the Group;
+- believes on reasonable grounds that there has been a Serious Wrongdoing in or by the Company;

 c.
 What are the protections under the Act?